 Peer Review

-Project scoring is done by peer review: every participant who submits a project also reviews other participants’ projects.
+Project scoring is done by peer review.
+Every participant who submits a project also reviews other participants’ projects.
 For platform UI, see Course Management Platform: Peer Review.

-Why peer review
+Reasons for peer review

 • It scales.
-Cohorts have hundreds of participants; the cohort lead alone cannot grade all projects.
+Cohorts have hundreds of participants.
+The cohort lead alone cannot grade all projects.

 • It is a learning experience.
 Reading other projects’ code teaches you patterns you would not see otherwise.